-Non-optional fees paid directly by investors in connection with the holding of an investment fund's securities do not have to be included in the MER calculation, which differs from the previous requirement in NI 81-102.
+Non-optional fees paid directly by investors in connection with the holding of an investment fund's securities do not have to be included in the MER calculation.

-(3) The CSA recognize that an investment fund may incur fees and charges that are not included in total expenses, but that reduce the net asset value and the amount of investable assets of the investment fund.
+- (3) The CSA recognize that an investment fund may incur fees and charges that are not included in total expenses, but that reduce the net asset value and the amount of investable assets of the investment fund.
 Sales commissions paid by an investment fund in connection with the sale of the investment fund's securities are an example of such fees and charges.
-We believe that these fees and charges should be reflected in the MER of the investment fund.

-- (4) While brokerage commissions and other portfolio transaction costs are expenses of an investment fund for accounting purposes, they are not included in the MER.
+We believe that these fees and charges should be reflected in the MER of the investment fund. - (4) While brokerage commissions and other portfolio transaction costs are expenses of an investment fund for accounting purposes, they are not included in the MER.
 These costs are reflected in the trading expense ratio. - (5) In its management report of fund performance, an investment fund must disclose historical MERs for five years calculated in accordance with Part 15.
-If the investment fund has not calculated the historical MERs in the manner required by the Instrument, we are of the view that the change in the method of calculating the MER should be treated in a manner similar to a change in accounting policy under Handbook Section 1506 Accounting Changes.
-Under Canadian GAAP, a change in accounting policy requires a retroactive restatement of the financial information for all periods shown.
+If the investment fund has not calculated the historical MERs in the manner required by the Instrument, we are of the view that the change in the method of calculating the MER should be treated in a manner similar to a change in accounting policy underInternational Accounting Standard 8 Accounting Policies, Changes in Accounting Estimates and Errors.
+Under Canadian GAAP, a change in accounting policy requires a retrospective application of the change for all periods shown.
 However, the Handbook acknowledges that there may be circumstances where the data needed to restate the financial information is not reasonably determinable.

-If an investment fund retroactively restates its MER for any of the five years it is required to show, the investment fund should describe this restatement in the first document released and in the first management report of fund performance in which the restated MERs are reported.
+If an investment fund restates its MER for any of the five years it is required to show, the investment fund should describe this restatement in the first document released and in the first management report of fund performance in which the restated MERs are reported.